 Grade 321 (1.4541) is stabalised with titanium to prevent weld decay.
 It combines good resistance to oxidisation with strength at elevated temperatures.

-Inconel 601 (2.4851) is a nickel chromium heat resistant alloy with excellent performance up to about 1200°C. It has good strength and toughness at extended high temperatures.
+Alloy 601 - A chromium heat resisting alloy with excellent performance up to 1200° C with good strength and toughness at extended high temperatures.

-Inconel 625 (2.4856) is a nickel, chrome molybdenum alloy with high strength at elevated temperatures and excellent corrosion resistance.
+Alloy 625 - A nickel, chromium, molybdenum alloy with high strength at elevated temperature combined with excellent corrosion resistance.

 The initial costs of using stainless steel are high but they can be cheap when compared to the costs that can be incurred due to premature failure or need for repair or replacement due to corrosion.